It's Raining Photons

 Exposure can be controlled various ways.
 The three basic camera controls are ISO speed, shutter and aperture.
 When artificial lighting is used the power level of the lighting can also be used to modulate exposure.
 In the automatic metering modes on the Canon cameras I use (P, Av, Tv) Exposure Compensation (EC) is used to override the default camera metering "guess" of exposure.
 When automatic flash metering is used (ETTL mode on Canon flash) the flash metered power level can be over-ridden with Flash Exposure Compensation (FEC).

-are just below clipping to reproduce them normally with detail.
+Regardless of the method use the goal should be to shift the histogram bars to the right until white textured highlights are just below clipping to reproduce them normally with detail.
 The problem with using a Histogram for adjusting highlight exposure is that many scenes do not have any white highlights areas which are large enough to register on the vertical scale of the graph.
 That's why whenever possible I include a white terry towel in my test shots as a proxy for the smaller areas which do not display well on the histogram:

 The reason I use a towel rather than a smooth object like a card is because it is easier to detect visually when over-exposure starts to erode highlight detail.
 Note the position of the peak the range of highlight tones in the towel creates on the right side.
 By comparison of the camera histogram with how the files with the towel guide look in the RAW file I am able to gauge from the appearance on the camera playback what is happening in the highlights of the RAW file.
 I don't try to keep exposure on the "bleeding edge" of clipping during capture, preferring instead to have some leeway for highlight adjustment in the editing stages.